 GENERIC AVAILABLE: Yes

-DOSING: The recommended dose for adults for serious infections is 150 to 450 mg every 6 to 8 hours up to a maximum dose of 1.8 grams per day.
+- For adults with serious infections is 150 to 450 mg every 6 to 8 hours up to a maximum dose of 1.8 grams per day.

 To avoid throat irritation, clindamycin should be taken with a full glass of water.